 There are no magic sprays that will get rid of a bed bug infestation.
 Using a chemical to get rid of bed bugs will not work unless you also remove clutter, clean and launder everything, seal off hiding places, and follow other, non-chemical steps to control bed bugs.
 Without special training about how and where to apply chemicals, which depends on the specific circumstances, consumers are not likely to effectively control bed bugs with chemicals.

 Consumers are strongly discouraged from using chemicals to control bed bugs!

-After you have followed all the steps in Getting the Bugs Out (PDF), if you decide you still want to use insecticides yourself, there is a lot of information you need to know.
+After you have followed all the steps in Controlling Bed Bugs: a Step-by-Step Guide for Alaskans (PDF), if you decide you still want to use insecticides yourself, there is a lot of information you need to know.

 Call the Pros!

 If chemical controls are going to be used for bed bugs, consumers are strongly encouraged to work with a certified pest control professional.

 Certified pest control professionals have special, training, equipment, and methods to help control bed bugs.
 They also have access to more effective insecticides.

 Some pest control companies will do telephone consultation and assistance for remote areas.

 If You Decide to Use an Insecticide